German and Swiss markets underperform flat European bourses

 European stock markets have retreated from multi-year highs

-the DAX would hit a record high of 10,300 points within the next
+the DAX to hit a record high of 10,300 points within the next

 (U.S. dollar = 0.7451 euros)